 Please refer to the website for current course offerings.
 Students can tailor their electives to their specific interests and elective courses can be taken across departments.
-If you choose to take any elective courses that are not at the graduate level (i.e. carry graduate credit, and be 300-level or 400-level), you may do so with the permission of your advisor and Director of Graduate Studies.
-However, overall, 9 units must be taken at the graduate level or you will not be able to graduate.
+Graduate-level courses are 300- or 400-level courses that carry graduate credit.
+If you choose to take any elective courses that are not at the graduate level), you may do so with the permission of your advisor and Director of Graduate Studies.
+However, overall, 9 units must be taken at the graduate level, or you will not be able to graduate.